securechaindev/securechain-vexgen/README.md

 ## What is VEXGen?

-VEXGen is a simple generating tool of Vulnerability Exploitability eXchange (VEX) and Thread Intelligence eXchange (TIX) files.
+VEXGen is a simple generating tool of Vulnerability Exploitability eXchange (VEX) and Threat Intelligence eXchange (TIX) files.

 ## Development requirements